swagger-api/swagger-ui/docs/customization/plugin-api.md

 Reducers take a state (which is an Immutable map) and an action, and return a new state.

-Reducers must be provided to the system under the name of the action type that they handle, in this case, `MYPLUGIN_UPDATE_SOMETHING`.
+Reducers must be provided to the system under the name of the action type that they handle, in this case, `EXAMPLE_SET_FAV_COLOR`.

 ```js
 const MyReducerPlugin = function(system) {